-In response to resident requests to make St. Louis site information more readily available, the Department of Energy (POE) has opened a Public
+In response to resident requests to make St. Louis site information more readily available, the Department of Energy OE) has opened a Public ormation Office at 9200 Latty Avenue, Hazelwood.
+Missouri.
+Site information will be available on the St. Louis Downtown site(SLDS), the St. Louis Airport site (SLAPS), and the Latty Avenue properties.
+The office has been established to provide opportunities for the public to comment on, and participate in, the environmental review process that will eventually lead to a decision on site clean up.

-Similar of the second s

-DOE has established a program to clean up residual radioactivity at the St. Louis Downtown Site, the St. Louis Airport Site, and the Latty Avenue Properties.

-Radiological characterization surveys have been conducted along Latty Avenue, McDonnell Boulevard, Hazelwood Avenue, Pershall Road, Coldwater Creek, and the St. Louis Airport Site areas.

-Results of characterization surveys and other extensive sampling studies conducted at the St. Louis sites demonstrate that existing contamination poses no health hazard under current land use conditions.

-When appropriate environmental reviews are completed, affected areas will be cleaned up as necessary to ensure longterm protection of human health and the environment.

-St. Louis site information is available at the Public Information Office located at 9200 Latty Avenue.
+- DOE has established a program to clean up residual radioactivity at the St. Louis Downtown Site, the St. Louis Airport Site, and the Latty Avenue Properties. - Radiological characterization surveys have been conducted along Latty Avenue, McDonnell Boulevard, Hazelwood Avenue, Pershall Road, Coldwater Creek, and the St. Louis Airport Site areas. - Results of characterization surveys and other extensive sampling studies conducted at the St. Louis sites demonstrate that existing contamination poses no health hazard under current land use conditions. - When appropriate environmental reviews are completed, affected areas will be cleaned up as necessary to ensure longterm protection of human health and the environment. - St. Louis site information is available at the Public Information Office located at 9200 Latty Avenue.